-214. Regulation 10 requires the Regulator to consider the short and the long term when assessing risks.
+215. Regulation 10 requires the Regulator to consider the short and the long term when assessing risks.
 The Regulator takes account of the likelihood and impact of an adverse outcome over the foreseeable future, and does not disregard a risk on the basis that an adverse outcome might only occur in the longer term.
 However, as with any predictive process, accuracy is often greater in the shorter rather than longer term.

-215. For the current application for a DIR licence, the Regulator is including conditions that require ongoing oversight in order to provide feedback on the findings of the RARMP and ensure the outcomes remain valid for future findings or changes in circumstances.
-If a licence was issued, this ongoing oversight would be achieved through post release review (PRR) activities.
+216. The Regulator has imposed conditions that require ongoing oversight in order to provide feedback on the findings of the RARMP and ensure the outcomes remain valid for future findings or changes in circumstances.
+This ongoing oversight will be achieved through post release review (PRR) activities.
 The three components of PRR are: